Scroll down to content

 Pigment print on Epson Mat Superior | 841 x 1189 mm | 2019

-DOGS shows two different journeys of two different dogs: One is Cäcilie from Munich and the other is Dinkus from New Delhi.
-Cäcilie is a pet dog, who accompanies her human animal.
-Dinkus is a stray dog, who is able to range freely at anytime.
-Surprinsgly it is Dinkus who‘s radius of movement is much smaller than the one from Cäcilie.
-The print of the over-layered GPS-tracking-data is questioning the common understanding of freedom and at the same time is an illustrative example of the invasive behaviour of human animals documented through the tracking-data of a dog who accompanies one of them.
+DOGS explores the journeys of two different dogs: Cäcilie from Munich and Dinkus from New Delhi.
+Cäcilie is a pet dog, accompanying her human, while Dinkus is a stray, free to roam at any time.
+Surprisingly, Dinkus’s range of movement is much smaller than Cäcilie’s.
+The print of the overlaid GPS tracking data challenges the common understanding of freedom, serving as an illustrative example of the invasive behavior of humans, as documented through the tracking data of a dog that accompanies one of them.

 DOGS edition by Benjamin Egger for Lapin Canard